liferay/liferay-docs/discover/portal/articles/120-search/06-search-configuration.markdown

 reindex executed once the import is finished.

 **Indexer Writer Helper**
-: Setting Index Commit Immediately to true (the default) may negatively impact search engine performance, as each write request forces the search engine to refresh the index reader, potentially flushing transactions to disk.
+: When Index Commit Immediately is *true* (the default), each write request forces the search engine to refresh the index reader, potentially flushing transactions to disk.
+This may negatively impact search engine performance.
 The default behavior is to commit immediately for index writing on individual assets (e.g. add blog, update blog) but delay commits for bulk index writing operations (e.g.  index all users, index all form entries) until all entries have been sent to the search engine.
 Setting this to false changes the behavior for individual index operations, and may cause applications like Asset Publisher to exhibit a delayed response when showing newly added content.
 See https://www.elastic.co/guide/en/elasticsearch/guide/current/near-real-time.html for more information.